 04 of 16

 In this large, modern bathroom by Thomas Roszak Architecture, the orange is not so bright yet still adds cheer to the room.
 This orange is more akin to fall leaves, which gives this space a comforting feel.
-Large windows provide plenty of daylight.Continue to 5 of 16 below.
+Large windows provide plenty of daylight and a view of trees that will echo the fall colors of the wall once autumn arrives.Continue to 5 of 16 below.

 05 of 16

 Embrace the full quirkiness of orange with an orange octopus wallpaper in your bathroom.
 This design by Tatum Brown Custom Homes shows that anything is possible, really.
-With a wallpaper like this, you want to minimize distractions by keeping furnishings simple.
+With a strikingly wallpaper like this, it is best to minimize distractions by keeping furnishings simple.
 Here, a clean white pedestal sink does the job right.Continue to 6 of 16 below.

 06 of 16